CA-APM/ca-apm-extension-identity-management/README.md

 # CA Identity Management Extension

 # Description
-This (Infrastructure) agent extension provides availability and functional checks against CA Identity Manager and CA Advanced Authentication.
+This (Infrastructure) agent extension provides availability and functional checks against CA Identity Manager and CA Advanced Authentication using the SOAP APIs provided by the two solutions.

 ## Short Description
 This agent extension provides availability and functional checks against CA Identity Manager and CA Advanced Authentication.